Elle624/favo-api/README.md

 ## **Purpose**

-To be used with the iVolunteer project
+To be used with the Favo project

 ---